Medication for Anxiety

 The use of medication is a critical issue among those who struggle with anxiety on a daily basis, as well as for professionals treating anxiety disorders.
 For many people, medication is a positive turning point along the path to recovery.
 For others, medication can confuse and complicate the recovery process, when freedom from anxiety is purchased at the cost of long-term addiction to tranquilizers.
 For still other people—those who are either phobic of or philosophically opposed to all types of drugs—medication may seem not to be an option, even when it's needed.
 One thing is clear: The pros and cons of relying on medication are unique and variable in each individual case.

-If you feel your problem with anxiety is relatively mild (if it's more of an inconvenience or nuisance instead of a debilitating or highly distressing condition), you may want to consider cognitive behavioral therapy (as described on this site's home page) and/or natural approaches first before trying prescription medication.
+If you feel your problem with anxiety is relatively mild (if it's more of an inconvenience or nuisance instead of a debilitating or highly distressing condition), you may want to consider cognitive behavioral therapy (as described on this site) and/or natural approaches first before trying prescription medication.
 Natural approaches include regular, preferably aerobic exercise, a practice of regular deep relaxation (for example, a recorded relaxation visualization or meditation), stress management, simplifying your life, and natural herbs or supplements which have a relaxing effect.
 More information on all of these approaches is available in any of my self-help books (see self-help books button).

 On the other hand, if you have a more severe problem with anxiety, appropriate use of medication may be an important part of your treatment.
 This is particularly true if you're dealing with panic disorder, agoraphobia, or obsessive-compulsive disorder.
 It's also true for social phobia and generalized anxiety disorder when these problems interfere with the quality of your life in a major way.
 Approximately 50 to 60 percent of my clients take medication.
 For them, my impression is that a combination of therapy, natural methods and medication provides the most helpful, effective, and compassionate approach to recovery.